 Being on the autistic spectrum can feel isolated

 As a young boy hiding under the table was a way to get my own space.
 With 10 members of the family noisily competing to speak, made me stressed, unbearable and alone.
-Thank God for Jesus, who from the age of me at 7 became my best friend
+Thank God for Jesus, who from the age of seven, became my best friend

 When I was seven, Miss Tucker, a retired missionary and my Sunday School teacher with a knack for storytelling, spun tales of her time in China.
 She was so descriptive that her stories played out in my head like blockbuster movies.